Skip to main content

 child wellbeing

 What does a child need to thrive?
 Most people know that children need shelter, food and love to be happy and healthy, but there’s more to consider.
-Overall child wellbeing can be affected by the child’s own personality and those around them like their family and community.
+Child wellbeing can be affected by the child’s own personality and those around them, like their family and community.
 But larger systemic trends in a child’s home state also have a direct impact on their wellbeing.

-The 2021 KIDS COUNT® DATA BOOK from the Annie E. Casey Foundation, an annual study of children across the United States, measures state-specific factors at play in determining overall wellbeing.
-The data compiled provides great insight into the overall health and wellness of children, explaining a variety of factors that affect children differently depending on where they live.
-This latest edition includes data about how families have fared as the global Covid-19 pandemic disrupted everyone’s lives.
+The 2024 KIDS COUNT® DATA BOOK from the Annie E. Casey Foundation is an annual study of children across the United States, measuring state-specific factors at play in determining overall wellbeing.
+The data offers key insights into the overall health and wellness of children.
+The report analyzes how certain factors affect children differently depending on where they live.

-Armed with this information, organizations like KVC can understand the different challenges families and children may be facing.
+Armed with this information, organizations like KVC, as well as parents and caregivers, can understand the different challenges families and children may be facing.
 Legislators can make informed decisions about policy.
-And individuals can also use this data to be informed on ways to donate, volunteer, or get more involved in improving the lives of kids in their community.
+And individuals can also use this data to take action, donate, volunteer or get more involved in improving the lives of children and teens in their community.

 The KIDS COUNT Data Book looks specifically at four domains to measure overall child wellbeing: economic, education, health and family/community factors.
 Looking at these four categories provides a closer look at child wellbeing, highlighting bright spots in states as well as areas with room for improvement.